Generative Bias for Robust Visual Question Answering: Experiments

 \subsection{Results on VQA-CE}

-We also evaluate our method on the newly introduced evaluation protocol that measures how much a VQA model depends on shortcuts called VQA-CounterExamples (VQA-CE)~\cite{dancette2021beyond} in~\Tref{table:vqace}.
-This dataset is based on the VQA-v2 dataset and lists Overall, Easy, and Counter, which are the total score on VQA-v2 validation set, the subset of samples where the shortcuts of image/question give the correct answer, and the subset of samples where the shortcuts of image/question give incorrect answers respectively.
-Although the overall score for VQA-CE is dependent on the VQA-v2 performance, we show that our model shows the best performance on Counterexamples, which is the main point of interest in this dataset.
+We further evaluate our method on the newly introduced evaluation protocol that measures how much a VQA model depends on shortcuts called VQA-CounterExamples (VQA-CE)~\cite{dancette2021beyond} in~\Tref{table:vqace}.
+This dataset is based on the VQA v2 dataset and lists three categories: Overall, Easy, and Counter; which are the total score on VQA v2 validation set, the subset of samples where the shortcuts of image/question give the correct answer, and the subset of samples where the shortcuts of image/question give incorrect answers respectively.
+Although the overall score for VQA-CE is dependent on the VQA v2 performance, we show that our model shows the best performance on Counter, which is the main point of interest in this dataset.